flutter/website/src/content/get-started/fundamentals/index.md

    in part, thanks to Flutter.
 2. [Widget fundamentals][]
-: Learn about one of the primary building blocks of a Flutter application, `Widgets`.
+: Learn about one of the primary building blocks of a Flutter application, widgets.
 3. [Layout][]
 : Flutter is different from other UI frameworks in that you create the layout programmatically.